andyross/zephyr/boards/xtensa/intel_adsp_cavs25/doc/index.rst

 from ChromeOS defaults (you can edit .config directly, or use menuconfig, etc...):

++ ``CONFIG_INTEL_IOMMU=n`` - Google enables this for security reasons,
+  but it breaks attempts at directing device DMA to process-mapped memory.
+It must be disabled.
-+ ``CONFIG_HUGETLBFS=y`` - The Zephyr loader tool requires this
++ ``CONFIG_HUGETLBFS=y`` - The Zephyr loader tool requires this to allocate its DMA buffer
 + ``CONFIG_EXTRA_FIRMWARE_DIR=n`` - This refers to a build directory
   in Google's build environment that we will not have.
 + ``CONFIG_SECURITY_LOADPIN=n`` - Pins modules such that they will
   only load from one filesystem.
 Annoying restriction for custom kernels.
 + ``CONFIG_MODVERSIONS=n`` - Allow modules to be built and installed from modified "dirty" build trees.

 Now build your kernel just as you would any other: